Showing 1 - 1 OF 1

 Incoming soldiers and civilians should request a sponsor by submitting a completed DA Form 5434, Sponsorship Program Counseling and Information Sheet.
 A sponsor will be assigned within 10 working days upon receipt of the DA Form 5434.
 For more information, see the Major Unit Listings.

 Most newcomers will arrive at Narita Airport, Haneda Airport or at Yokota Air Force Base.
 Usually, the sponsor or another representative of the unit will meet the newcomers at the airport, escort them to the base, arrange for lodging and assist them through the in-processing stage.
 During COVID-19 safety postures, be sure to follow the guidance received from your sponsor.

 A P.O. box can be assigned once PCS orders are received so that newcomers can start forwarding their mail.
 Please contact your sponsor for assistance setting up a P.O. box.

 Army Community Service offers Japan-specific sponsorship training bi-monthly to all individuals who are assigned as sponsors.
 This training provides valuable information to sponsors so that they can best facilitate a smooth move for incoming personnel and is offered in person and via MS Teams.
-Additionally, all who attend the Japanese-specific sponsorship training receive a sponsorship card that can be exchanged for a free round-trip ticket on the MWR Narita shuttle bus for the purpose of meeting incoming personnel.
+Additionally, all who attend the Japanese-specific sponsorship training receive a sponsorship card that can be exchanged for a free round-trip ticket on the MWR shuttle bus for the purpose of meeting incoming personnel.